Mr. Lif: Career

-Influenced by legendary MC's like Chuck D, KRS-One, and Rakim, Mr. Lif began releasing singles in the late '90s, when party rap and gangsta rap were the dominant styles for hip hop music, but Mr. Lif's lyrical agenda was a political and socially conscious one.
+Influenced by legendary MCs like Chuck D, KRS-One, and Rakim, Mr. Lif began releasing singles in the late '90s, when party rap and gangsta rap were the dominant styles for hip hop music, but Mr. Lif's lyrical agenda was a political and socially conscious one.
 Mr. Lif released his first single, Elektro, in 1998, attracting the attention of labels Grand Royal and Definitive Jux.
 Working closely with producer and Definitive Jux label head El-P, Lif released a series of critically acclaimed singles and EPs, starting with Enters the Colossus in 2000.
 In 2000 and 2001, he won the Boston Music Award for Outstanding Rap/Hip Hop Act.
 Touring kept him busy for the next year, but he still found time to release the Cro-Magnon single and a live CD.
 His track "Pull Out Your Cut" was featured in the soundtrack to the ESPN Video Game ESPN NFL 2K5.

 In 2002, Mr. Lif released a pair of concept releases.
 The Emergency Rations EP bookended collaborations with Edan and Akrobatik in an MC abduction scenario, while the I Phantom full-length formed a saga that led him from birth to apocalypse.
 He revisited his Akrobatik collaboration in 2005, when the pair joined producer DJ Fakts One to form The Perceptionists, who released Black Dialogue, also on Definitive Jux.
 One year later, he returned with Mo' Mega, his follow-up to I Phantom, featuring eight productions from El-P and features from Murs, Aesop Rock, and Blueprint.
 Mr. Lif has also collaborated with Otis Grove, Thievery Corporation and Anomie Belle.

 I Heard It Today was released on Bloodbot Tactical Enterprises in 2009.
 Mr Lif embraced I Heard It Today using the album as a tool to address various political issues affecting people all over the world.
 I Heard It Today is the third full-length studio album by Mr. Lif.
 The album was released on April 21, 2009, on Mr. Lif's own label Bloodbot Tactical Enterprises.
 Mr. Lif has stated that the album is "dedicated to capturing the pulse of this tumultuous era we're living through."

 In June 2014, Mr. Lif announced on his Facebook that he is working on an album with The Polish Ambassador that will be released in the fall.
 In September 2014, the pair embarked on a national 5-week Permaculture Action tour with fellow musicians Ayla Nereo and Liminus.
 The musicians performed 4–5 days a week and then participated in weekly "Permaculture Action Days" where they held permaculture themed events and activities within the communities they were visiting.
 The tour raised over $40,000.